-Figure 1-39 Build Prompt to Insert CentOS Updates Media
+Figure 1-57 Build Prompt to Insert CentOS Updates Media

-The 8.2 system release installation discs, both CentOS and Red Hat, are created using dual layer technology and require a drive that is dual layer-capable to read the data correctly.
+The 8.4 system release installation discs for Rocky, CentOS and Red Hat are created using Blu-ray technology and require a Bluray drive to read the data correctly.

 When OK is selected, the CentOS installation begins.
 The Build Image screen overlays the RedHawk Architect main window and tracks the progress, as shown in the following figure.